thomasmitzka/scrambled-words/README.md

 create your own word files, make sure that there are only commas between words, no empty spaces or other characters.

-Scrambled Words requires Python 3.6 or higher.
-The test case uses the Pytest framework.
+Scrambled Words requires Python 3.6+.
+The test case uses the pytest framework which is not included in the Python standard library and requires Python 3.7+.